-My answer to this is connected with the character of reason.
-MacIntyre in his famous After Virtue describes the failure of the enlightenment to establish morality without telos (MacIntyre, 2007, 53-55), i.e. a unifying end, arché, that gives meaning to everything, especially to our decisions, free choices, specific deeds and generally our chosen way of life.
-His critic lies on the inability to divide the moral commandments from the telos that was their goal (2007, 53-55).
-This division from the telos, the arché, do not prevent the practical type to do many things well and even succeed in the context of the common norms of the social life and technical world.
-But since that person would incline to deny, to repress all the existential, metaphysical elements of life, then she or he will be paralyzed while facing the edges of social life and technical world, the constant unchangeable aspects of reality (we can think for now of death, illness, stupidity, defining ultimate goals), or if they confronted with their inner split or denial.
+My answer to this is connected to the character of reason.
+MacIntyre, in his famous After Virtue, describes the failure of the enlightenment to establish morality without telos (MacIntyre, 2007, 53-55), i.e. a unifying end, arché, that gives meaning to everything, especially to our decisions, free choices, specific deeds, and our chosen way of life in general.
+His critique rests on the inability to divide the moral commandments from the telos that was their goal (2007, 53-55).
+This division from the telos, the arché, does not prevent the practical type from doing many things well, and even succeeding in the context of the common norms of social life and the technical world.
+But since that person would be inclined to deny, to repress all the existential, metaphysical elements of life, then they would be paralyzed in the face of the edges of social life and the technical world, the constant unchangeable aspects of reality (we can think for now of death, illness, stupidity, defining ultimate goals), or if they are confronted with their inner split or denial.

-Reason aspire to see why – it seeks for a reason.
-Living the life of the practical character necessitate to divide the reason from this inner aspiration, which is also part of its aspiration for truth, unifying harmonies coherence order.
-The self-educational process that creates a positive approach towards the constant unchangeable aspects of reality, is necessary for those that cannot waive the craving of their reason for unifying harmonious order, for truth (see Kant's idea of reason as a unifying function in Williams 2016).
-In terms of the allegory of the cave these truth searching individuals, philosophers, would "prefer while living on earth to be serf of another, a landless man, and endure anything rather than" return back to the illusions of the cave (Rep. 7.516d).
-For those whom would prefer to stand all the sufferings of the real and not live in illusion, then moral lives, moral gestures are the only way to get happiness and create within them unconditional joy of life, self-contain joy, in which on the one hand there is no need of falling into inner contradictions that demands disconnecting our reason and its need for coherence, from ourselves, and on the other hand there is no suffering.
+Reason aspires to see why – it seeks a reason.
+Living the life of the practical character necessitates separating the reason from this inner aspiration, which is also part of its aspiration for truth, unifying harmonies, coherence, order.
+The self-educational process that creates a positive approach towards the constant unchangeable aspects of reality is necessary for those who cannot waive the craving of their reason for unifying harmonious order, for truth (see Kant's idea of reason as a unifying function in Williams 2016).
+In terms of the allegory of the cave, these truth searching individuals, philosophers, would "prefer while living on earth to be serf of another, a landless man, and endure anything rather than" return to the illusions of the cave (Rep. 7.516d).
+For those who would rather withstand all the sufferings of the real and not live in illusion, moral lives, moral gestures are the only way to achieve happiness and create within them the unconditional joy of life, self-contained joy, in which on the one hand there is no need for falling into inner contradictions that demand the disconnecting of our reason and its need for coherence from ourselves, and on the other hand there is no suffering.

-Therefore it is not just EDTD approach that costs its adherent a negative feelings towards reality, it is also the price of the practical type.
-Because while accepting the social and technical aspects of reality, they still creates within their souls a split in which the Form of reality and its epistemological parallel – the reason – must be denied.
-This denial necessarily creates a negative approach towards some aspects of reality but thus to reality as a whole.
+Therefore, it is not just the EDTD approach that costs its adherent negative feelings towards reality, it is also the price of the practical type.
+Because while accepting the social and technical aspects of reality, they still create within their souls a split in which the Form of reality and its epistemological parallel – the reason – must be denied.
+This denial necessarily creates a negative approach towards some aspects of reality, and thus to reality as a whole.

 The creation thought experiment: why Reality deserves our acceptance

-But why at all is it so good for one to love her reality and to accept it?
-Why what is real or true is also good and thus deserves our acceptance and love?
-It should again be clarified that by accepting reality I don't mean accepting each and every event, case or phenomena within reality.
-If there are for example cases of cruelty or hunger we ought to fix it and not accept it.
-But these event do not prevent us from accepting reality as a whole.
-Again, the question is why accepting the constant unchangeable aspects (the Form) of reality, the constant metaphysical dimension of the reality, reality as a whole?
+But why is it so good for one to love their reality and to accept it?
+Why is what is real or true also good, and does it thus deserve our acceptance and love?
+It should again be clarified that, by accepting reality, I do not mean accepting every event, case, or phenomenon within reality.
+If there are, for example, cases of cruelty or hunger, we ought to fix them and not accept them.
+But these events do not prevent us from accepting reality as a whole.
+Again, the question is regarding accepting the constant unchangeable aspects (the Form) of reality, the constant metaphysical dimension of reality, reality as a whole.